PeterWinzell/GDP-melco/report/report.md

 The goal with this implementation is to provide the W3C VIS specification with a reference.
 This means that we are prioritizing specification feature implementation and will not enforce any performance optimizing on this design.
 Furthermore , we are not imposing nor are we suggesting any other security layers other than those specified.
 For production both performance optimization and layered security would have to be added.

-The Qt framework is one of the preferred development tool for infotainment application development and since v5.4 it supports web sockets.
+The Qt framework is one of the preferred development tools for infotainment application development and since v5.4 it supports web sockets.
 It is a natural choice for a server implementation.
 Furthermore, Qt allows for rapid testing and development outside the actual target platform - it is a cross-platform development tool.
 Keeping the server implementation within Qt facilitates portability to other base platforms and systems.
-We have also explored using a standard C++ solution based on xxx and java based solution.
+We have also explored using a standard C++ solution based on boost:asio and pure a java-se based solution.
 These options would also be valid implementation choices.

 Figure 1 shows the basic architectural design with applications on top and the signal sources at the bottom, or if you prefer applications in the north and signals sources south.